Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 How can I remove collections and late payments and repair my credit report?
 How long does it take?
 I would like to buy a house in four months.

-There is no quick and easy way to “repair” or “fix” your credit.
-The length of time it takes to rebuild your credit history depends on how serious the financial difficulties were and how severely they affected your credit history.
+Unfortunately, there is no quick way to "repair" or "fix" your credit.
+The length of time it takes to rebuild your credit history depends on how serious your credit issues were and how your credit history was affected.
 It could take just a few months, or it could require several years of commitment.
 In either case, there are steps you can start taking right away to help get your credit back on track.

 How Long Will Negative Information Appear on My Credit Report?

-Negative information tends to affect you less and less as time goes on, but serious delinquencies such as charge offs or collections are harder to recover from than one or two missed payments.
+Negative information tends to affect your credit scores less as time goes on, but serious delinquencies such as charge-offs or collections are harder to recover from than one or two missed payments.
 However, there are ways to begin the process of improving your credit history as soon as possible and as quickly as possible.

 What Can I Do to Repair My Credit?